Characters: X-Men Film Series: X-Men

 - Gentleman and a Scholar/Nice Guy: He's very friendly, prefers to avoid conflict, and truly comes out of his shell when in his comfort zones, such as discussing science or assisting with the other students.

-- Hulking Out: In X-Men: Days of Future Past, 70's Beast uses a serum that allows him to maintain a balance between his human and mutant appearance.
+- Hulking Out: In X-Men: Days of Future Past, 70's Beast uses a serum that allows him to maintain a balance between his human and mutant appearances.
 When he's angry enough, his mutation kicks in, and he returns to human form once he's calmed down.

 - I Was Quite a Looker: He used to be Adorkable before his Beast transformation.